Open back headphones are an excellent way for listening music without feeling ear fatigue.

 As with all open back headphones, the AD900X too has a wide sound stage which is difficult to be matched by closed back headphones.

 The sound is bright and breezy that makes a great addition for listening rock, jazz, acoustic and similar genres.

 Even due to its low impedance of 38 Ohms, you don’t need an external amp to power it.
 It’s all plug and play out of the box.

 “Though the Audio Technica ATH AD900X may not be a looker and might not appeal to everyone, however it performs great in terms of audio and a kind of headphone that you can wear for a longer time without feeling exhausted.”

 If you’re looking for the best open back headphones under $150, there’s no other better option than Sennheiser HD558.

 On my initial trial of this headphone, I found the sound output to be flat and crass, however with a little bit of burn-in period brings out the gem of a sound this headphone beholds.

 Available in industrial Black color with matte finish, the Sennheiser HD558 is for serious buyers who need a premium and professional looking headphones at an highly affordable price.

-Though the cable is detachable on Sennheiser HD558, one distadvantage they have is that the single-sided wire ends into a 6.3mm jack rather than a usual 3.5mm jack, however the brand does provide a 6.3mm to 3.5mm converter too.
+Though the cable is detachable, one distadvantage they have is that the single-sided wire ends into a 6.3mm jack rather than a usual 3.5mm jack, however the brand does provide a 6.3mm to 3.5mm converter too.

 Moreover for the price, the packaging too is very basic, which I believe is kind of a let down as everyone likes a premium unboxing experience considering the price you’re paying.